KygoSkyrus/mern/server/Notes.md

 - in product form fix the add/edit button at bottom
 - dont let front display any product which is marked invisible
 - add a serach bar in admon instead of filters at the top right

-# Defects
 - on last row in products table in admin if hovered over image,,its starts shaking
 - if any of the resulted productas is clicked on search prod than the search bar should close and overlay shoul be removed
-- recipt url get expirewd after a period , maybe the recipt can be copied to a canvas or img and store in server
 - there should be like a grayout or low opacity loader when any api is hit tp show that api callis in progress
 - have to find a way to update the cart number at navabr whenevrr item added or incremented

+# Defects
+- new headphone banner in homepage,,set the width of ikmage inn mobile view
 - add discount to every product
 - delete product and disable product all stuff..all basic things that were in skyblog,,just copy
 - add dicount field for product whihc will be dfault to 0 and admin can set the discount whenever